nprint/nprintml/README.md

 nprintML further requires nPrint (see below).

 ### Installation
-**Installation Note** - `nprintml` leverages `Autogluon` for AutoML.
-We do _not install_ all of the models available in `Autogluon` by default.
-If you wish to leverage all the models supported, you will need to install them individually through [AutoGluon](https://auto.gluon.ai/stable/index.html)

 nprintML itself is available for download from the [Python Package Index (PyPI)](https://pypi.org/project/nprintml/) and via `pip`: